ASN011/calculator_app/README.md

-#  A calculator Android application using Jetpack compose.
+#  A calculator Android application using Kotlin and  Jetpack compose.